Skip to main content

 Do I need different knives for trimming and slicing brisket?

 Yes, it’s recommended to use different knives for trimming and slicing brisket.
 For trimming fat and silver skin before cooking, use a sharp boning knife or trimming knife with a flexible blade.
 For slicing the cooked brisket, use a long, thin slicing knife.
-Using separate knives ensures optimal performance for each task and maintains hygiene standards.
+Using separate knives ensures optimal performance for each task.

 How do I keep my brisket knife sharp?